kunjan-mhaske/Search_app/steps_to_develop_apps.md

     - db.config.js file with optional pool parameter
 - Initialize Sequelize:
     - create app/models folder and index.js file in it
-    - add sync() in server.js for that db connection
+    - add sync() in server.js for that db connection (Do not use it.
+Follow comments in code.)
 - Define the Sequelize Model:
     - create records.models.js file in models folder
     - It contains table structure and names of columns